LolitaDias/Python-Financial-Data_Election-Result-Analysis/README.md

 ## Background

-In this assignment, we have used Python concepts to analyze the Financial Budget Data and Polling Data.
+In this project,  Python concepts have been used to analyze the Financial Budget Data and Polling Data.

 Dataset: